Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 One of the best parts of travel is culture.
 If you’re interested, check out our Dominican culture guide to better contextualize your DR experience before you go.
 Here are some Jarabacoa things to do for cultural immersion.

 Party lovers can still partake in some nightlife fun sometimes in quaint Jarabacoa.
 Although we don’t want this mountain town’s peace ruined, you can enjoy some local nightlife.
-Some locals like to go dancing at Entre Amigos disco and bar, Venue Bar & Lounge, or grab a drink at Camelot Sports Bar — to name a few nightlife venues.
+Some locals like to go dancing at Venue Bar & Lounge or grab a drink at Camelot Sports Bar — to name a few nightlife venues.

 Hands down, the most delicious Dominican restaurant in town.
 It’s by no means a fancy place.
 You will order from an open buffet behind a glass window.
 In return, you’ll be handed a styrofoam box of the different items.